 Semis have fun in the sun

 Often tech takes the most heat for wilting in the summer.
 But according to the historical data, it simply is not true for semiconductors.
 Granted they do underperform their own high returns for the year; however, over the summer they do very well with a 1.12% monthly average return, an impressive outperformance compared to the S&P 500’s slightly negative return.
-See the chart below:1
+See the chart below:[1.Past performance is not indicative of future returns.]

-Nothing is a sure thing, but with a solid trend of outperformance in place and summer seasonality actually behind you, SOXL should remain interesting to investors, at least once June passes.2
+Nothing is a sure thing, but with a solid trend of outperformance in place and summer seasonality actually behind you, SOXL should remain interesting to investors, at least once June passes.[2.Past performance is not indicative of future returns.]

 Do Trump policies concern the semiconductor sector?